mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 <img src="/static/blog/mui-x-mid-v6-features/card.png" alt="" style="margin-bottom: 16px;" width="2400" height="559" />

 Since the first v6 stable release, we have continuously rolled out new major features.
-Now, as we reached [MUI X v6.10.0](https://github.com/mui/mui-x/releases/tag/v6.10.0), it’s time to delve into the most recent additions to MUI X v6, and why you should get the latest version now.
+Now that we reached [MUI X v6.10.0](https://github.com/mui/mui-x/releases/tag/v6.10.0), it’s time to delve into the most recent additions to MUI X v6, and why you should get the latest version now.

 ## Table of contents